Major cleanup underway after storm batters Northeastern US, knocks out power and floods roads

 On Sunday in South Carolina, one person died when their vehicle flooded on a road in a gated community in Mount Pleasant.

 Rathke reported from Marshfield, Vermont.
-Associated Press reporters David Collins in Hartford, Connecticut, Kathy McCormack in Concord, New Hampshire, Bruce Shipkowski and Michael Catalini in Trenton, New Jersey, Michael Casey in Boston and Jeffrey Collins in Columbia, South Carolina, contributed to this story.
+McCormack reported from Concord, New Hampshire.
+Associated Press reporters Robert Buakty in Hallowell, Maine; David Collins in Hartford, Connecticut; Bruce Shipkowski and Michael Catalini in Trenton, New Jersey; Michael Casey in Boston and Jeffrey Collins in Columbia, South Carolina; contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.